ecodynlab/GALUP/Index.md

 ## Module 1 - Basic Remote Sensing
 ### EM Spectrum
-The **electromagnetic spectrum** is the entire distribution of electromagnetic radiation according to frequency or wavelength. **Observed energy** or **radiation** is primarily sensitive to molecular resonances in the to molecular resonances in the surface layer surface layer of target.
-Emitted, reflected, and backscattered radiation is sensitive to temperature distribution, geometric, and electric properties of surface or volume.
+The **electromagnetic spectrum** is the entire distribution of electromagnetic radiation according to frequency or wavelength. **Observed energy** or **radiation** is primarily sensitive to molecular resonances in the to molecular resonances in the surface layer surface layer of target. **Emitted**, **reflected**, and **backscattered radiation** is sensitive to temperature distribution, geometric, and electric properties of surface or volume.

 ![image](https://user-images.githubusercontent.com/87503837/128901122-90868c9a-4260-442f-8a1b-9f486ac0f916.png)